Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Granville, placing the area among the bottom 25% of areas assessed nationally

-Granville has received approximately five dwelling approvals annually over the past five financial years, totalling 27 homes.
+Granville has received approximately five dwelling approvals annually over the past five financial years, totaling 27 homes.
 As of FY-26, one approval has been recorded.
-On average, each dwelling has accommodated 2.8 new residents per year between FY-21 and FY-25, reflecting strong demand that supports property values.
-The average construction cost value for new homes is $340,000, which is below the regional average, suggesting more affordable housing options.
+On average, each dwelling has accommodated 2.8 new residents per year between FY-21 and FY-25, indicating strong demand that supports property values.
+The average construction cost value of new homes is $208,000, which is below the regional average, suggesting more affordable housing options for buyers.

-This financial year, $432,000 in commercial approvals have been registered, indicating the area's residential nature.
+This financial year has seen $432,000 in commercial approvals registered, reflecting Granville's residential nature.
 Compared to the rest of Queensland, Granville has significantly less development activity, being 74.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established dwellings, which is also below average nationally, reflecting the area's maturity and possible planning constraints.
-New building activity comprises 75.0% standalone homes and 25.0% medium and high-density housing, preserving Granville's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+This limited new supply generally supports stronger demand and values for established dwellings, also being below the national average, which reflects the area's maturity and possible planning constraints.
+New building activity consists of 75.0% standalone homes and 25.0% medium and high-density housing, preserving Granville's low density nature with an emphasis on detached housing attracting space-seeking buyers.
 This marks a significant shift from existing housing patterns, which are currently 90.0% houses, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
 The estimated population count per dwelling approval is 1182 people, reflecting Granville's quiet, low activity development environment.

-Population forecasts indicate Granville will gain 202 residents by 2041.
-Building activity appears to be keeping pace with growth projections, though buyers may experience increased competition as the population grows.
+Population forecasts indicate that Granville will gain 199 residents by 2041, according to the latest AreaSearch quarterly estimate.
+Building activity appears to be keeping pace with growth projections, though buyers may face increased competition as the population grows.

 Frequently Asked Questions - Development